n0k0m3/n0k0m3.github.io/_pages/about.md

 title: "About"
 ---

-Welcome to my personal dev blog.
+Hello, and welcome to my digital corner of curiosity and creation!

-I'm currently a Ph.D. student at the Florida Tech studying Operations Research, researching Learnable Representations of Electronic Health Records (EHRs) and the applications in Synthetic Data Generation.
+I'm a Ph.D. student at Florida Tech, delving deep into the realms of Operations Research.
+My journey of learning is currently focused on the intriguing world of Electronic Health Records (EHRs) and the exciting potential they offer in Synthetic Data Generation.

-On the sidebar, you can find a list of [my current and past projects](/projects).
-Also, I highly recommend checking out my [Personal Projects](/Personal-Setup) that contains a lot of my personal setups and experiments with Linux, especially Arch Linux.

-Also, if you are interested in hiring, you can find my [resume](/resume) on the sidebar.
+My [portfolio](/projects) is a showcase of my endeavors, a collection of past and present projects that I'm incredibly proud of.
+For tech enthusiasts, my [blog](/blog) is a treasure trove of insights and explorations, where I share my experiences with Linux, Docker, VM, and Kubernetes.

+Whether you're here out of curiosity, interest, or are considering bringing me on board, I invite you to view my [resume](/resume).

+Thank you for visiting, and enjoy your journey through my world of tech and innovation!